-A good customer service definition isn’t a one-word answer or a tidy, concise phrase.
-A good customer service definition entails nuances, flexibility, and allows for varying customer experience circumstances across every industry.
+It’s hard to summarize what good customer service looks like in a one-word answer or a tidy, concise phrase.
+A good customer service definition reflects nuances and allows for varying customer experience circumstances across every industry.

-To get a more accurate definition of customer service, here is a deeper look at its true meaning and the real reasons why it’s so important for every company to put into better practice.
+To arrive at an accurate definition of customer service, you need to understand its origins, variations, and overall importance.
+Let’s take a deeper look at the true meaning of customer service and discover the real reasons why it’s so important for every company to put into better practice.

 In 1946, The International Organization for Standards formed in Geneva, Switzerland.
 The ISO is an independent, non-governmental international organization with members from 162 nations.
 These experts share knowledge and develop the voluntary, consensus-based, market-relevant international standards that are still used today for the customer service sector.